-The South had a great advantage in the beginning in the character of the higher officers who resigned their commissions in the United States Army to accept commands in the army established by the Confederacy.
+In the beginning, the South had a great advantage in the character of the higher officers who resigned their commissions in the United States Army to accept commands in the army established by the Confederacy.
 The chief of these were Robert E. Lee, Joseph E. Johnston, Albert Sidney Johnston, and Pierre G. T. Beauregard, all leaders of great ability and long experience in actual warfare.
 The prestige these names carried and the confidence they inspired in the success of the cause had much to do with the rapid formation and successful organization of the armies with which the Confederacy began operations.
-During the first year of the struggle, the “new nation” put more than 400,000 men into the field and began building many ships of war in English and French docks.
+During the first year of the struggle, the “new nation” put more than 400,000 men into the field and began building many warships in English and French docks.
 During the four years of the war, almost 900,000 soldiers were enlisted and equipped.
-Whether he had favored the movement originally or not, everyone in the South counted it a disgrace not to have a part in the fighting.
-For years, no one in the older southern states would admit that he or any of his family shirked military duty or sent a substitute to the front.
+Whether he had originally favored the movement, everyone in the South counted it a disgrace not to have a part in the fighting.
+For years, no one in the older southern states would admit that he or any of his family shirked a military duty or sent a substitute to the front.